Lego Batman 3: Beyond Gotham: Gameplay

 Individual characters are able to use many unique abilities related to their comic book powers and talents.
 For example, Superman can fly, put out fires with his ice breath, and has heat vision (which is used to destroy gold Lego objects), the Flash is faster than other characters, the Atom can shrink his size to fit in tight spaces, Brainiac (Unlocked after finishing the main story) can shrink or enlarge objects, and Martian Manhunter and Shazam can transform from one form to another.
 Many characters have the same technical abilities, such as flight, transformation, speed and the ability to shoot projectiles, although, they are all visually and aesthetically different to suit the individual characters.

 Players are able to swap the costumes of some of the main characters (Batman, Robin, Cyborg, the Joker, and Lex Luthor) with many differing ones, each containing unique abilities and different colour schemes.
 The sonic suit can break glass, the demolition suit lets the user set down and launch bombs to destroy silver Lego objects, and the hazard suit lets the user walk through toxic waste and suck up special Lego pieces which are used to progress through levels.
 Robin and Lex Luthor can wear the Technology suit that can activate Tech panels, and the magnet suit lets Robin, Cyborg or the Joker climb up magnetic walls and activate special switches.
 These suits can be changed into at any time after unlock.
-These are mostly different in design, as in Lex Luthor's stealth suit granting invisibility, and as such not being detected by foes, while Cyborg's stealth suit is a washing machine, but still acts like Lex's.
-The characters also mention the 1960s Batman main theme song.
-When in the character menu, staying for 5–10 seconds on a main character will cause that character's voice to sing, for example, “Na na na na na na Flash!”, or in Superman's case “Na na na na… Na na?”.